swcarpentry/shell-novice/_episodes/04-pipefilter.md

 >
 > The `uniq` command filters out adjacent matching lines in a file.
 > How could you extend this pipeline (using `uniq` and another command) to find
-> out what animals the file contains (without any duplicates in their
+> out which species the file contains (without any duplicates in their
 > names)?
 >
 > > ## Solution